How to Apply

 #2 – Complete the Application Form

 Take your time completing the application form to make sure you have provided all the information we require.
-Your teacher will need to complete the reference section before you hand it in to the college.

 If you have any additional learning support needs, such as for dyslexia, please make sure you tell us on your application form.
 This will help us to make sure the right support is available to you when you start your course.